 - Project proposal

-Including research questions, hypotheses, research aims, possible results, work plan for the funding year, plan for securing funding
+Including current state of research, research questions, hypotheses, research aims, possible results, work plan for the funding year, plan for securing funding

-- Postdoc: Curriculum vitae, third-party funding and list of publications
+- Postdoc: Curriculum vitae, external funding and list of publications

-- Declaration of support by the faculty superior during the funding period
+- Declaration of support from a professor (either future doctoral supervisor or supervisor within the employing faculty during the funding period)

 - Declaration that both have read and accept the programme details and FAQs.

-- Personal timetable of the most important steps left before completing your degree
+- Personal schedule of the most important steps left before completing your degree

 - Documents proving the project status and that you will be able to obtain the degree within six months of the start of the funding period (e.g. the section of your examination regulations that stipulates the standard time allowed in which to complete your master’s thesis, and confirmation from the competent examination office that you have registered and begun working on your thesis)